Many Roads Lead to Lithium: Formation Pathways For Lithium-Rich Red Giants: Results

 We reorganize the information in Figure \ref{fig:delta_abundance}, and show in Figure \ref{fig:diff_in_abundance} the average difference in each abundance, sorted in amplitude along the x-axis.
-While Figure \ref{fig:delta_abundance} includes all stars with reported abundances, where the histograms each show on the order of \app500 stars, Figure \ref{fig:diff_in_abundance}, which reports the mean difference in each abundance of the \lirich star and its \dg, includes \app15\% fewer stars since not all pairs have reported abundances for \textit{both} the \lirich star and its \dg in each element.
+While Figure \ref{fig:delta_abundance} includes all stars with reported abundances, where the histograms each show on the order of \app500 stars, Figure \ref{fig:diff_in_abundance}, which reports the mean difference in each abundance of the \lirich star and its \dg, includes \app15\% fewer stars since not all pairs have reported abundances for \textit{both} the \lirich star and its \dg for a given element.
 Therefore, the mean difference of the pairs may not be precisely the same as the difference on the means of the histograms in Figure \ref{fig:delta_abundance}, due to the samples being slightly different, and this now being a more robust test of differences in the populations.
 In Figure \ref{fig:diff_in_abundance}, we also exclude elements whose distributions were highly non-Gaussian as seen in Figure \ref{fig:delta_abundance}, and those where more than 90\% of the sample did not have good quality flags (e.g., Mo, Rb, Ru and Sr).

 For Figure \ref{fig:diff_in_abundance}, we bootstrap the comparison of distributions of each element as follows: for each element abundance measurement and every \lirich star, we select a \dg at random from the 100 closest \dgs, and also select two additional \dgs.
-For every element, we find the mean difference for all stars between the \lirich and first \dg, as well as the mean difference between two other \dgs.
-We repeat these steps for each element and 10 samples, and use the average of 10 samples -- where each sample comprises a comparison of about \app500 stars for each element -- in Figure \ref{fig:diff_in_abundance}.
+For every element, we find the mean difference between all \lirich and their first \dg, as well as the mean difference between two other \dgs of each \lirich star.
+We perform these steps for each element repeated 10 times, and use the average of 10 samples -- where each sample comprises a comparison of about \app500 stars for each element -- in Figure \ref{fig:diff_in_abundance}.
 For a given element, X, this can be formulated as follows,